KMiseckas/SimpleCommands/README.md

-**NOTE: Console commands system for Unity game engine from a while time ago now**
+**NOTE: Console commands system for Unity game engine from a while ago now**

 # SimpleCommands - Unity